The European Union is at war again with Facebook and Google about its citizens’ social network privacy rights.

 Social Network Privacy Challenges Facebook, Twitter, LinkedIn and Others

 While you can’t ignore Facebook’s release of private information to marketing firms, both U.S. and European citizens must have realized by now that Facebook and other commercial social sites are not charities.
 Facebook, Twitter, MySpace, LinkedIn and others are for-profit organizations.
 Many members of these sites, I believe, think at times that they’re benevolent non-profits.

 This doesn’t excuse online social network companies from not protecting private member information according to their own policies and government regulations.
-However, the European Union’s statements and actions demonstrate that government protection of its citizens’ information rights is challenging in a world of five billion mobile phones and 1.5 billion personal computers.
+However, the European Union’s statements and actions demonstrate that government protection of its citizens’ information rights is challenging in a world of six billion mobile phones and 1.5 billion personal computers.

 Our digital lives produce terabytes of data flying at the speed of light around the globe.
 And individuals who consent to use services like Facebook either produce or allow release of most of that data.